World Cup 2018: Odds and Predictions for Saturday Quarter-Final Matches

 England have lacked threat down left.
 Strong case for natural left footer like Rose.
 Especially as Sweden No1 right back Lustig suspended.

-As if that wasn't enough, This Morning's oinking oracle, Mystic Marcus, vouched for the Three Lions ahead of their match at the Nizhny Novgorod Stadium:
+As if that weren't enough, This Morning's oinking oracle, Mystic Marcus, vouched for the Three Lions ahead of their match at Samara Arena:

-Roughly 1,500 kilometres to the south, Croatia will seek to halt Russia's romp through the competition, which recently saw them bounce back from defeat to Uruguay with a dramatic shootout win over Spain.
+Roughly 1,120 miles to the south, Croatia will seek to halt Russia's romp through the competition, which recently saw them bounce back from defeat to Uruguay with a dramatic shootout win over Spain.

-While Sweden are attempting to overcome a large population deficit when they run into England, the gulf in Croatia's head count compared to their own quarter-final opponents is a lot steeper, per statistician Simon Gleave:
+While Sweden are attempting to overcome a large population deficit when they run into England, the gulf in Croatia's head count compared to their quarter-final opponents is a lot steeper, per statistician Simon Gleave:

 Simon Gleave @SimonGleave